ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 that ensures both confidentiality and authenticity:

 1. Update `components_xof` with the component plaintext
-2. Squeeze the SIV from `components_xof` (16 bytes).
+2. Squeeze the SIV from `components_xof` (SIVLEN bytes).
 This requires cloning `components_xof` before reading, as reading may finalize the XOF.
 3. Create `keystream_xof` by cloning `base_keystream_xof` and updating it with SIV
 4. Calculate padding needed for base64 encoding
 5. Generate a keystream of length `(component_length + padding)`